-The Authority adopted a formal investment policy in December 2014.
+The Authority adopted a formal investment policy in December 2014, with subsequent updates April 2019 and October 2019.
 The goal of the policy is to minimize risk and to ensure the availability of cash to meet Authority expenditures, while generating revenue from the use of funds, which might otherwise remain idle.
 The primary objectives of the Authority's investment activities in priority order are safety, liquidity, and yield.
 The policy specifies eligible and ineligible investments; diversification requirements; maximum length of time for various types of investments; and the process for purchasing securities.
 The full investment policy can be found on the Authority website at http://thenovaauthority.org/; Policy-13-Investment-Policy.